mui/mui-x/docs/data/date-pickers/validation/validation.md

 But the same props are available on:

-- all the other variants of this picker
+- all the other variants of this picker;

   For example—the validation props showcased with `DatePicker` are also available on: